capital0v/MemoryRaider/README.md

 ## Features

-- **Process Injection**: Attach to a running process by its name.
+- **Process Attachment**: Attach to a running 64-bit process by its name.
 - **Module Management**: Retrieve loaded modules and their base addresses.
 - **Memory Reading**: Read bytes, structures, pointers, and strings from the target process's memory.
 - **Memory Writing**: Write bytes, structures, and strings to the target process's memory.
-- **Value Manipulation**: Change specific values in memory by searching for them.
+- **Memory Scanning**: Scan memory for specific values and retrieve their addresses.

 ## Installation